An Optimal Control Framework for Online Job Scheduling with General Cost Functions: Introduction

 In general, there are two different approaches to devising competitive algorithms for online job scheduling.
 The first method is based on the potential function technique, in which one constructs a clever potential function and shows that the proposed algorithm behaves well compared to the offline benchmark in an amortized sense.
 Unfortunately, constructing potential functions can be very nontrivial and often requires a good ``guess."
 Even if one can come up with the good potential function, such analysis provides little insight about the problem, and the choice of the potential function is very specific to a particular problem setup \cite{im2011online,im2018competitive,im2015competitive,im2011tutorial}.
-An alternative and perhaps more powerful technique, which we shall use in this paper, is the one based on linear/convex programming duality and dual-fitting \cite{anand2012resource,devanur2018primal,angelopoulos2015primal}.
+An alternative and perhaps more powerful technique, which we shall use in this paper, is the one based on linear/convex programming duality and dual-fitting \cite{anand2012resource,devanur2018primal,angelopoulos2019primal}.
 In this approach, one first models the offline job scheduling problem as a mathematical program and then utilizes this program to develop an online algorithm that preserves KKT optimality conditions as much as possible over the course of the algorithm.
 Following this approach, one can construct an online feasible primal solution (i.e., the solution generated by the algorithm) together with a properly ``fitted" dual solution, and then show that the cost increments in the primal objective (i.e., the increase in the cost of the algorithm due to its decisions) and those of the dual objective are within a certain factor from each other.
 As a result, the cost increments of the primal and dual feasible solutions due to the arrival of a new job remain within a certain factor from each other, which establishes a competitive ratio for the devised algorithm because of the weak duality.
 However, one major difficulty here is that of carefully selecting the dual variables, which, in general, could be highly nontrivial.
 As one of the contributions of this paper, we provide a principled way of setting dual variables by using results from optimal control and the minimum principle.
-As a by-product, we show how one can recover some of the earlier dual-fitting results that were obtained heuristically and even extend them to more complicated heterogeneous settings.
-We believe that such an optimal control perspective has the potential to be applied to other, similar problems and provides a useful tool for dual-fitting analysis when the choice of the ``right" dual variables is highly nontrivial.
+As a by-product, we show how one can recover some of the earlier dual-fitting results and extend them to more complicated nonlinear settings.